renaco/DataTablesUNT/Readme.md

+# Version without alert for custom use strict

 # DataTables plug-in for jQuery
 DataTables is a table enhancing plug-in for the [jQuery](//jquery.com) Javascript library, adding sorting, paging and filtering abilities to plain HTML tables with minimal effort.
 The stated goal of DataTables is:

 > To enhance the accessibility of data in HTML tables.